XfinityAlpha/pico-ducky-payloads/Disable Windows Defender on Windows 11/README.md

 # Disable Windows Defender on Windows 11 << using GUI >>

-1 - duckycode.txt - Script text
+1 - duckycode.txt - Script code

 2 - payload.dd Paste into Rasberry pi pico Directory >> After converting it into a Rubber Ducky >>